Jayce-Ping/Rubiks-Cube/ReadMe.md

 - The visualization for solution steps are provided as well.

-- The main idea of solution is not based on traditional 3-order Rubik's Cube formulas, but the algorithm to **decompose a group element into a product of group generators**.
+- The main idea of solution is not based on traditional 3-order Rubik's Cube formulas, but the algorithm to **decompose a group element into a product of group generators and their inverses**.
-> Python version is still in progress, since the `sympy` lib cannot solve the `generator_list` efficiently.